Performance Training for the Legal Profession.

 The awareness that your margin is narrower than it was.
 The moment when you read the same paragraph twice.
 The difficulty being fully present in the rooms that are not about work.
 These are not the price of professional excellence.
 They are the symptoms of unaddressed cognitive load.
 They are also reversible.

 Processing speed across concurrent matters.
 Working memory under sustained cognitive load.
 Decision quality late in a complex hearing.
-The capacity to think with precision when the pressure is highest.
-These are not fixed traits.
-They are trainable skills.
-Most legal professionals have never been shown how.
+The capacity to think with precision.

 Working memory and retrieval precision when the cognitive load is highest